 NYC is celebrated for its fantastic art community, and these art classes for kids prep your crew for a bright future in visual arts.
 Whether you sign 'em up for a series or a one-off class, it's a perfect chance for kids to get hands-on with new materials!
 They can try jewelry-making, sewing, pottery-making, drawing, painting or collage—just to name a few—and bring a masterpiece home for the rest of the family to enjoy.

 If your children are eager to learn, you might also sign them up for one of our favorite kids' cooking classes, sewing classes or kids' gymnastics classes—and visit our favorite kids' museums nearby for even more excellent programming.

-Art classes for kids in New York City
+Best art classes for kids in NYC

 This Park Slope craft hub offers kids an introduction to weaving, screen printing, felting, block printing, pattern reading, sewing and dyeing.
 Over the course of the semester, students make one-of-a-kind garments, bags and other housewares to take home and show off to their families.
 Ages 5 and up.

-Enjoy more exciting activities for kids
+More exciting activities for kids

 There are plenty of outdoor activities for kids in New York City—many you'll even love doing as a family!
 Explore the coolest skating rinks, parks, family attractions, and campgrounds in cooler weather, and check out our favorite NYC beaches, swimming pools and berry-picking hotspots when it's toasty.